-i.)
-Inspections and Permits Fees
+B. Inspections and Permits Fees.

-The Union County Board of County Commissioners annually adopts a fee schedule for inspections and permits, performed by the Department of Public Safety, for all retail food establishments on County properties.
+1) The Union County Board of County Commissioners annually adopts a fee schedule for inspections and permits, performed by the Department of Public Safety, for all retail food establishments on County properties.
 The Clerk of the Board will publish the required notice in the appropriate newspaper of such introduction and public hearing for the Schedule of Fees.
 A copy of the currently effective Schedule of Fees ordinance is on file in the Clerk of the Board's office and is available for examination during office hours.

-The Director of the Department of Public Safety is hereby authorized to set fees and one time charges not specifically included in the Schedule of Fees.
+- 2) The Director of the Department of Public Safety is hereby authorized to set fees and one time charges not specifically included in the Schedule of Fees.
 Subject to the written approval of the County Manager, the Director of the Department of Public Safety is hereby further authorized to amend or modify any fee set forth in the Schedule of Fees for special promotions and events up to twelve (12) times a year.
-In the event that the Director shall assess, amend or modify any fee he shall file a notice of said assessment, amendment or modification with the Clerk of the Board and the Director of the Department of Finance, no less than five (5) days prior to the effective date of the assessment, amendment or modification.

-- B. Office head.
-The Director of the Office of Health Management, will be a licensed full-time health officer, shall be the head of the Office and shall be responsible to the Director of Public Safety for its operation. - C. Office organization.
-Within the Office there shall be the following Offices: - 1) The Office of Environmental Health. - 2) The Office of Public Health. - D. The Office of Environmental Health.
-Under the direction and supervision of the Director of the Office of Health Management, the Office of Environmental Health's functions and responsibilities shall include: - Investigating all water pollution complaints and assist the NJDEP with compliance monitoring of all point source discharges.
+In the event that the Director shall assess, amend or modify any fee he shall file a notice of said assessment, amendment or modification with the Clerk of the Board and the Director of the Department of Finance, no less than five (5) days prior to the effective date of the assessment, amendment or modification. - C. Office head.
+The Director of the Office of Health Management, who may be a licensed full-time health officer, shall be the head of the Office and shall be responsible to the Director of Public Safety for its operation. - D. Office organization.
+Within the Office of Health Management, there shall be the following divisions: - 1) The Bureau of Environmental Health. - 2) The Bureau Local of Public Health. - 3) The Bureau of Public Health Nursing. - 4) The Bureau of Emergency Preparedness and Response. - E. The Bureau of Environmental Health.
+Under the direction and supervision of the Director of the Office of Health Management, the Bureau of Environmental Health's functions and responsibilities shall include: - 1) Investigating all water pollution complaints and assist the NJDEP with compliance monitoring of all point source discharges.
 Under the auspices of the Environmental Health Performance Standards for Potable Water Supply, N.J.A.C.
 7:1H-3.6, Groundwater Pollution Control, N.J.A.C.
 7:1H-3.7, and Surface Water Pollution Control, N.J.A.C.
 7:1H-3.8, implementing a comprehensive Water Pollution Control Program. - 2) Responding to noise complaints and enforce State Noise Control Regulations pursuant to the Noise Pollution Control Act, N.J.S.A.
 13:1G-1 et seq; N.J.A.C.
 7:29-1.1 et seq.
-The Union County Office of Health Management will enforce the State Noise Control Regulations following the guidelines outlined in this section and the CEHA Work Program to control noise from commercial and industrial sources.
+The Union County Office of Health Management will enforce the State Noise Control Regulations following the guidelines outlined in this section and the CEHA Work Program to control noise from commercial and industrial sources. - 3) Providing information and technical assistance to municipalities, individuals and various agencies on environmental issues. - 4) Promoting environmental health and safety programs within the County, including but not limited to the "Right-to-Know" law, safety, hazardous waste and OSHA compliance. - 5) Implementing the provisions of the "New Jersey Worker and Community Right to Know Act", N.J.S.A.
+34:5A-1 et seq.. - 6) Ensuring compliance with Recycling Regulations as stated in the Solid Waste Management Act.